shepan6/OECDfairness/src/ethically/models/measure/README.md

 ### Proposed metrics

 From OECD.AI Catalogue of Tools & Metrics for Trustworthy AI: https://oecd.ai/en/catalogue/metrics?terms=&page=1
-- Conditional Demographic Disparity (CDD): the difference in probabilities of disadvantage sub-group with respect to "positive" and "negative" predictor.
+- Conditional Demographic Disparity (CDD): the difference in probabilities of disadvantage sub-group with respect to "positive" and "negative" predictor. (formula taken from https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-data-bias-metric-cddl.html)
--
+-  Hellinger Distance: quantifies the degree of similarity between two probability distributions.
+It is the probabilistic analog of Euclidean distance.

 - Dataset divergence:
     - To measure average KL divergence between k train/test splits.